Hurricane Nora on track to skirt along Mexico's coast

-MEXICO CITY (AP) — Hurricane Nora formed Saturday in the eastern Pacific on a forecast track that would bring it near the Puerto Vallarta area and then head toward a close encounter with resorts at the tip of Baja California Peninsula.
+MEXICO CITY (AP) — Hurricane Nora on Saturday formed in the eastern Pacific and approached Mexico's Puerto Vallarta area, ahead of a close encounter with resorts at the tip of Baja California Peninsula.

-Nora had maximum sustained winds of 80 mph (130 kph) Saturday morning, with tropical storm force winds extending out 175 miles (280 kilometers) from the center in some places.
+Nora had maximum sustained winds of 85 mph (140 kph) Saturday afternoon, with tropical storm force winds extending out 175 miles (280 kilometers) from the center in some places.

 The storm's large wind field and heavy rains mean much of Mexico's central and northern Pacific Coast could see floods, mudslides and perilous surf even if it misses the very heart of the hurricane.